jlapeyre/QiskitRuntime.jl/docs/src/dev_notes.md

 Depth = 3
 ```

+## Consistency

+A foolish inconsistency is the hobgoblin of little minds, adored by little lazy coders.

+### Rules specific to this package

+* Always "PUB" in types, function names, docs, comments.
+Never "Pub", "pub", etc.
+  "pubs" is ok as a function parameter name.
+For example: `process_data(pubs)`.
+* Always "credentials" file.
+Never "config" or anything else.
+* Always "user qiskit directory".
+Never "config".
+* The two previous items and similar apply in comments, doc strings, and function names.

+### General rules

+Better to go to one of the big projects and look at their rules.
+Maybe just adopt one of them.

+* Underscores between words.
+I have a hard time remembering and applying this.
+It is also invites
+  discussion.
+It also goes against long-standing Julia advice (which has also been disagreed with forever)

 ## Native Julia types

 The REST API is Python-centric in a few ways.
 Numerical data is typically numpy data that